Trump Attorney Cohen May Have Received Russian Payments, New Document Alleges

 The origins of the money

-Avenatti grabbed headlines by claiming that Vekselberg, not Trump, may have been who reimbursed Cohen for a $130,000 payment to Daniels.
+Avenatti grabbed headlines by saying that it may have been Vekselberg, not Trump, who reimbursed Cohen for a $130,000 payment to Daniels.

 Vekselberg, one of Russia's richest men, reportedly has been stopped and questioned on his way into the United States by investigators working for Justice Department special counsel Robert Mueller, who are conducting an investigation into Russian interference in the 2016 presidential race and any ties between the Trump campaign and Russia.